danBhentschel/techio-linux-fs-101-blockdevice/markdowns/02_lesson/01_discovering.md

 dd if=/dev/zero of=junk bs=1M count=50
 ```

 This will create a 50 MiB file called `junk` in the current directory.
 What do you think this will do to the available space in the filesystem?
 Try running the `df` command again to check your hypothesis.
+Try removing the file with `rm junk`, then run the `df` command again.